Chopinantonio/Modulo-07---Tarea-1/README.md

 ![alt text](https://github.com/Chopinantonio/Modulo-07---Tarea-1/blob/master/Pictures/CodeToChangeXY.png)

 In this case, we have to define the X axis like the Y axis was defined before, and the Y axis like the X axis was.
 Now, in X axis, we use a linear scale in order to insert every product name.
 Also, since we want the total number of sales to be on the Y axis, a linear scale will be used on that axis to enter the sales data.
+The domains have been changed too.
 Let´s see the code created to solve this matter:

 ![alt text](https://github.com/Chopinantonio/Modulo-07---Tarea-1/blob/master/Pictures/Rotate.png)